ZhaoKe1024/Classical-Problem-DSaA/README.md

 - merge sort: arraysort.py

 ## Algorithm on Graph
-- Shortest Path on Graph
+- Shortest Path on Graph(Dijkstra, Prim, Floyd)
 - Topological Sorting on Activities in Vertices.
 - Topological Series
 - Maximum Time Limit for a Project on Activities on Edges.

+## Algorithm on Tree
+- Minimum Spanning Tree(MST)
+- Huffman Tree